pierrepeterlongo/pierrepeterlongo.github.io/_posts/2025-03-17-minimal-increase-counting-bloom-filter.md

 - Adding an element takes slightly more time, as there are two passes on the counters, and binary-stored values need to be converted to integers.
 - Adding an element is not parallelizable (since the minimum must be collected).
 - Decreasing the abundance of an element is no longer possible.
 For example:
 ![](https://pierrepeterlongo.github.io/minimal_increment_CBF/images/min_inc_cbf_decrease.png)
 In this case, the abundance of *a* is reported as 0, even though it was inserted once and never removed.
+- As noted by Antoine Limasset: The final state of the counters depends on the insertion order.
+For instance, with same hash values as in our previous example, inserting *b*, then *c*, then *a*, generates the filter [2,1,2].
+In this case, *a* decomes overestimated, while the minimal increase strategy still enables to avoid overestimations for *b* and for *c*.

 ### Prototype (Rust)
 See [https://github.com/pierrepeterlongo/minimal_increment_CBF](https://github.com/pierrepeterlongo/minimal_increment_CBF).